Roma railway station

 Roma railway station is located on the Western line in Queensland, Australia.
 It serves the town of Roma.
 The station has one platform, opening in 1880.

 Services

+Roma is served by Queensland Rail Travel's twice weekly Westlander service travelling between Brisbane and Charleville.

+The Westbound service (3S86) arrives at Roma at 6:05am and departs at 6:15am Wednesdays and Fridays.

+The eastbound service (3987) arrives at 11:25pm and departs at 11:35pm Wednesdays and Fridays.

-Roma is served by Queensland Rail Travel's twice weekly Westlander service travelling between Brisbane and Charleville. until 1993, Roma was served by a rail motor service that travelled to Roma Street railway station via Wallumbilla, Yuleba, Miles, Chinchilla, Dalby, Oakey and Toowoomba in conjunction with a railbus service operated by McCafferty's.
+Until the end of 1993, Roma was served by Rail motor services 5R16/5665 that travelled to and from Roma Street railway station via Wallumbilla, Yuleba, Miles, Chinchilla, Dalby, Oakey and Toowoomba in conjunction with a railbus service operated by McCafferty's.